Kathryn Goetzke, MBA

 Innovative Analysis, Inc.

-Prior to founding her own company, Goetzke, a world traveler who has worked and studied across the world, was Vice President of Sales and Marketing for Compass Marketing.
-She guided Fortune 100 companies like The Gillette Company, Johnson & Johnson, Unilever, General Mills, and others in development of Alternate Channels, leading revenue growth of over 400% for Compass Marketing.
-Goetzke also led the strategic planning and business development for Brazilian-based Seed Technology Solutions (SeedTS), a Sao Paulo based technology firm, with income rising over 200% and project acquisitions with Deutsche Bank.
+Prior to founding her own company, Goetzke, a world traveler who has worked and studied across the globe, was Vice President of Sales and Marketing for Compass Marketing.
+She guided Fortune 100 companies including The Gillette Company, Johnson & Johnson, Unilever, General Mills, and others in developing Alternate Channels while leading revenue growth of more than 400% for the agency.
+Goetzke also led the strategic planning and business development for Brazilian-based Seed Technology Solutions (SeedTS), a Sao Paulo-based technology firm, with income rising over 200% and project acquisitions with Deutsche Bank.